Last Updated on October 11, 2021 by Bill Allen

 The Differences Between Red and White Wine Glasses

 A true wine connoisseur values the difference between red and white wine glasses because it enhances their experience with the drink.
-If you’re going to build a complete bar that includes one of the best wine coolers and want to truly understand why it is important to serve each in its appropriate glass, then it is important to know the difference between wine glasses.
+If you’re going to build a complete bar that includes one of the best wine coolers and want to truly understand why it is important to serve each wine in its appropriate glass, then it is important to know the difference between wine glasses.
 Avoid inappropriate use and even embarrassment when attending to guests or customers by understanding the concepts below.

 A typical wine glass has got three parts namely; bowl, stem and foot.
 It is the shape of the glass that generally influences the type of wine it is used for.
-Based on the type of wine a customer or guest is enjoying will decide which glass you are going to choose.
+Based on the type of wine a customer or guest is enjoying will decide which glass you are going to choose as far as red versus white wine glasses.
 When preparing to serve wine, proper practice is to hold the glass by its stem to avoid leaving fingerprints on the bowl.

 And don’t forget about the decanter.
 There’s something about a beautiful wine decanter and a set of good wine glasses sitting on a table that make the whole experience even more enjoyable.
 And using one also helps to improve the taste, so it’s a win-win.